Arkenklo/wireguard-install/README.md

 **This project is a bash script that aims to setup a [WireGuard](https://www.wireguard.com/) VPN on a Linux server, as easily as possible!**

+It's forked from [angristan's awesome script](https://github.com/angristan/wireguard-install), and modified to disable traffic forwarding.

 WireGuard is a point-to-point VPN that can be used in different ways.
-Here, we mean a VPN as in: the client will forward all its traffic trough an encrypted tunnel to the server.
-The server will apply NAT to the client's traffic so it will appear as if the client is browsing the web with the server's IP.
+This config does not enable traffic forwarding or NAT.
+It only allows a client to access the VPN server through the tunnel IP.

 The script supports both IPv4 and IPv6.
 Please check the [issues](https://github.com/angristan/wireguard-install/issues) for ongoing development, bugs and planned features!